 “Go to college!
 Take on that debt!
 Trust the system and everything will be alright!”
-We were pushed towards these cultural traps that were eager to get their hooks into us.
+They were pushed towards these cultural traps that were eager to get their hooks into them.

 What’s more, the older generations really don’t seem to care about the future.
 Many of them were of the “If it feels good, do it man!” generation.
 The counterculture who rebelled against their stodgy old parents.
 The ones who vowed never to grow old, as if age and wisdom were bad things.
 The kind of people who get mad if you call them “Mister” or “Sir,” got divorced at the first sign of trouble, and still try and dress, speak, and act like they’re in their early twenties.

 A lot of them, with drug-addled minds, didn’t exactly make the most prudent parenting decisions.

 Guess who bears the brunt of these bad decisions?